aanunez/tortilla8/README.md

 Major Issues
 ------------

-* No Windows / Mac support on platter (due to curses)
+* Platter is untested on Mac.
+May work after installing a curses varient.
 * Keypad input could be better
-* No sound due to me not being able to find a multi-platform audio-playback library

 Modules
 -------